Bonsai: Compiling Queries to Pruned Tree Traversals: The Structure of Accelerating Queries with Trees

 Similar reasoning can be used to accelerate \textit{idempotent} and \textit{associative} reductions.
 To illustrate, we extend our range query example to compute the minimum \code{id} of any point within the range:

-A \code{min} is both idempotent and associative.
+The \code{min} operation is both idempotent and associative.
 These properties enable two complementary optimizations: Associativity allows traversal to skip traversing fully-contained subtrees (in the \textit{always} case) by directly composing a precomputed minimum stored in the tree instead of scanning for it; the idempotent property enables value-based pruning: if a subtree's minimum cannot improve the current best, we can skip it entirely (another \textit{never} case).

-To illustrate these properties, we extend \code{ITree} to store the minimum subtree \code{id} as \code{idl}.
-This value is used both to update the running minimum when a node is fully contained and in the idempotent pruning condition.
+To illustrate the use of these properties, we can extend the \code{ITree} to store the minimum \code{id} of its subtree as \code{idl}.
+This value can be used both to update the running minimum when a node is fully contained and in the pruning condition for the idempotent property.
 We provide the fused and lowered min-id-range query on the extended \code{ITree} below.
 When visiting the dotted orange box, the traversal uses its \code{idl} value to update the running minimum.
 The rightmost dashed box can then be pruned in one of two ways: it does not overlap the query interval, \textit{and} it has a greater \code{idl} than the best found so far.

 This fusion provides asymptotic benefits by eliminating the allocation of an intermediate \textit{and} enabling value-based pruning via the running minimum.
 Without fusion, the range query must construct the entire filter output before computing the minimum \code{id}.